critgames/gameplay/_pages/escaping-wilderun-characters.md

 Wraithfoot excels at mimicry, reading social cues and imitating others with ease.
 Yet beneath this facade lies deep isolation—he struggles with genuine connections, viewing relationships as transactions.
 Though charming when needed, he often misjudges trust, leading to missteps.
 Loyal to the guild that took him in, he seeks purpose but remains emotionally distant, treating social interactions as puzzles to solve.

 ### Goals
-* Progress and be an expert in the guild.
+* **Master Thief** - Progress and be an expert in the guild.
-* Grow my skills until life and death are at my disposal.
+* **Keeper of Souls** - Grow my skills until life and death are at my disposal.
-* Get to the point where I can choose when I’m around strangers, and can be alone when I want to.
+* **Master of Self** - Get to the point where I can choose when I’m around strangers, and can be alone when I want to.

 ## Zoro (Human Wizard)
 > "Now, I’m not one to brag–though, let's be honest, my exploits speak for themselves"